pockerman/probability_and_statistics_notes/README.md

-# Computational Mathematics Notes
+# Applied Mathematics Notes

-This is a series of notes about the very broad subject of computational mathematics.
+This is a series of notes about the very broad subject of applied mathematics.
 The notes are organised into jupyter notebooks.

+As the name suggests these are just notes, so many topics will lack the rigorousness that a formal treatment of the subject would deliver.

 ## Creating a book